Jan-Kerschbaum/Parec/README.md

 Elasticsearch is a powerful search and analytics engine that is often used as a data store for applications.
 It is designed to store, search, and analyze large volumes of data quickly and in near real-time.
 Elasticsearch provides a RESTful API that enables you to search and retrieve data in a variety of ways.

+***
+## 📝 Contributions <a name="contributions"></a>

+Jan Kerschbaum was primarily involved in developing the frontend and backend of the Parec project, while Dilara Auykurth was responsible for setting up a Docker configuration for the project.
+Sandra Friebolin was in charge of data pre-processing and managing the Elasticsearch database, while Annalena Frey focused on testing.
+Additionally, all team members shared responsibilities for documentation of the project.